 - Can I see doctors outside the plan’s network?

 - Does the plan cover my prescription drugs?
-Find your prescriptions by plan, by clicking the link at the bottom of this page.
+Find your prescriptions by plan, by clicking a formulary link at the bottom of this page.

 - Does the plan include dental and vision benefits?

 ConnectiCare's networks include thousands of doctors, pharmacies and many hospitals in Connecticut.
 Remember, using doctors in our networks can save you money.
 If you have a plan that lets you get care from an out-of-network doctor, you can do so but you will generally pay more.

 To see if your doctor is in our network, click on the “Find a Doctor” link at the bottom of this page.